 How did Thrive get started?

-Thrive was launched in August of 2014 to help people, that have struggled to gain or maintain employment, find ways to overcome barriers, go to work, advance and move to economic self-sufficiency.
+Thrive was launched in August of 2014 to help people who have struggled to gain or maintain employment.
+We walk alongside job seekers as they find ways to overcome barriers, go to work, advance and move to economic self-sufficiency.
 Working closely with a variety of community partners, Flatirons Community Church created Thrive as an individual and a community transformation initiative designed to help break cycles of poverty and restore hope and dignity for people that want a better future.
 At Thrive, it starts with a job!

-Thrive is based on a model developed by Cincinnati Works that has proven to be effective for more than 20 years.
+Thrive on a model developed by Cincinnati Works that has proven to be effective for more than 20 years.

 Who does Thrive serve?